colynb/vanilla.js/README.md

 ```

 And you're done!
 No addtional set up required.
 You can start coding Vanilla Javascript now!
+### Browser Support
+It's been tested in all modern browsers.
+With one exception, as of version 1, IE is still not supported.
+Our team is diligently pursuing not looking into it.

 ### Authors and Contributors
 Colyn Brown - (@colynb)